BLCM/DataDumper/README.md

   a pair of Bandit Technicals, and then a pair of Runners.
 - Zer0, stationed anywhere
 - Krieg, stationed anywhere

+For TPS, here's the characters that I'd used:

+- Nisha, level 70, who will do the bulk of the automated dumping.
+Starting map location is irrelevant.
+She should have gone through the *entire* game content, including Claptastic Voyage, so no cutscenes are triggered when hopping around.
+Doesn't actually *have* to be level 70, but if she's overlevelled (and you start the game in Normal), she won't be under threat if enemies end up attacking in the middle of the dumps.
+- Claptrap, stationed somewhere with a handy Moon Zoomy station (Triton Flats, Serenity's Waste, Outlands Canyon (ish, have to jump)).
+He will be the one to spawn a pair of Moon Buggies.
+Maybe swap maps inbetween runs so that there are fewer object duplicates.
+- Wilhelm, stationed somewhere with a handy Moon Zoomy station.
+He will be the one to spawn the Flak Stingray.
+Again, maybe swap maps inbetween runs so that there are fewer object duplicates.
+- Jack, stationed somewhere with a handy Moon Zoomy station.
+He will be the one to spawn the Cryo Stingray.
+Again, maybe swap maps inbetween runs so that there are fewer object duplicates.
+- Athena, stationed anywhere
+- Aurelia, stationed anywhere

 You can, of course, use your own combinations of characters + locations, but that setup will match the labels which DataDumper provides via its modes.